KernFerm/BubblesTheDev-WebBrowser/ARCHITECTURE.md

 * the detected install drive type
 * the local install ID used by the managed update flow

+When the browser is installed to an external drive instead of `C:`, that install-path metadata can be used by the installer and uninstall flow to keep install-linked data associated with the selected external location.

 Persisted browser state is compressed before it is written to disk.
 When Electron safe storage is available, the compressed payload is also encrypted with OS-backed protection.

 Saved passwords are stored separately from the main browser data file.
 Each password value is encrypted before it is written to disk, and the password vault file is also wrapped in the same encrypted persistence envelope.
+Password-save prompts and reveal flows are now restricted to secure contexts such as `https:` sites or local loopback development hosts.

 Extension imports and imported ProtonVPN config metadata are stored in the same local browser data store so they can be restored when the browser starts again.

 If the build enables the owner-run update server flow, the runtime can query the latest published release metadata and present update status to the user through the app menu's manual `Check for Updates` entry.
 Installs that selected `Automatic updates` can also register with the owner-run update server at startup, poll for newer releases, download the installer, and launch it.
 The current managed-update path includes installed-versus-available version feedback, a pre-install confirmation dialog, a dedicated download-progress window with percentage and ETA feedback, and a manual fallback path that points the user to the downloaded installer folder if automatic launch fails.
+The update flow now fails closed unless both the release metadata URL and installer URL use `https:` and the published release includes a valid SHA-256 hash for installer verification before launch.
 The registration payload is limited to update-management fields and is separate from the encrypted browser-state store.

 ### Installer and uninstall model